mpv-player/mpv/DOCS/man/input.rst

     ``track-list/N/lang``
         Track language as identified by the file.
 Not always available.

+    ``track-list/N/image``
+        ``yes``/true if this is a video track that consists of a single picture, ``no``/false or unavailable otherwise.
+The heuristic used to determine if a stream is an image doesn't attempt to detect images in codecs normally used for videos.
+Otherwise, it is reliable.

     ``track-list/N/albumart``
-        ``yes``/true if this is a video track that consists of a single picture, ``no``/false or unavailable otherwise.
-This is used for video tracks that are really images embedded in audio files and for external cover art.
+        ``yes``/true if this is an image embedded in an audio file or external cover art, ``no``/false or unavailable otherwise.

     ``track-list/N/default``
         ``yes``/true if the track has the default flag set in the file,